Designing the UI for BBM connected applications

-As you design the UI, be aware that the layout of the screens and the flow of interactions impact the experience that users have with your application.
-Make sure that you support users by creating meaningful, streamlined interactions between your application and BBM.
-The following best practices can help you meet user expectations and create the best possible experience for your users.
+As you design the UI for your BBM connected app, be aware of the impact that the layout of the screens and the flow of interactions have on the user's experience with your application.
+Provide meaningful, streamlined interactions between your application and BBM.
+The following best practices can help you create the best possible experience for your users.

 - Create a succinct name for your application.
 Long names detract from readability.
 Avoid including the version of your application in the name.
 For example, use "Word Mole" instead of "Word Mole version 2.0."

 - Mention that your app is BBM connected when you write a description of your application for the BlackBerry World storefront.
 Because BlackBerry Messenger is one of the most widely used applications on BlackBerry devices, users might be encouraged to try your application.
 You can use the following sample text in your description: "By connecting this application to BBM, you and your contacts can get together, socialize, and communicate by <insert a phrase that describes what users can do (for example, playing games against each other)>."